Exploring Different Woods for Live Edge Tables and Desks

 Pros and Cons of Different Woods

 Understanding the pros and cons of various woods enhances our selection process for live edge tables and desks.
-Each type of wood offers distinct benefits and drawbacks that influence both aesthetics and functionality.
+Each type of wood offers distinct benefits and drawbacks that influence both aesthetics and functionality, and will influence the kind of legs a craftsman will choose to build the desk with.

 Advantages of Using Each Type